plone/volto/docs/source/upgrade-guide/index.md

 The `@plone/registry` package has been moved to ESM.
 The Add-on Registry scripts have also been refactored to TypeScript.
 For maximum compatibility with CommonJS builds, the default exports have been moved to named exports.
-The modules affected are now built, and the import paths now have changed too.
+The modules affected are now built, and the import paths have changed, too.
 These changes force some import path changes that should be patched in your Plone project or add-on boilerplates.

 ```{note}